jeremy-qi/auto-annotated-portfolio2/content/pages/index.md

     subtitle: >-
       Hello.
 My name is Jeremy Q. and I'm a seventh grader who is currently attending Flintridge Preparatory School.
 I enjoy doing robotics, learning math, reading, and fencing in my free time.
+I have had many acheivments in fencing, with the most notable ones being earning a total of 10 medals and finishing at ranked 13th in the US.
     styles:
       self:
         height: auto